-The Jubilee Hall holds regular activities (as of July 2024): these include Aylesbury Canine Training Society, adult ballet, zumba, Bierton Social Hub, pilates and jazzercise, on a weekly basis.
+The Jubilee Hall holds regular activities (as of July 2023): these include Aylesbury Canine Training Society, Adult Ballet, Zumba, Social Hub and Jazzercise, on a weekly basis.

 There are currently two allotment sites in the village of Bierton.
 One is on the main A418 Aylesbury Road into the town and is run by Aylesbury Town Council, another is on Great Lane, behind Bell's Terrace, and includes a community allotment plot.